-This is the checklist that we use for equipment for swimrun going to races.
+This is the checklist that we use for equipment for swimrun when we are going to races.
 It can also act as an inspiration for what type of equipment you may need going forward in your commitment to the sport of swimrun.

 You have probably trained a lot for your race, and with that commitment to swimrun, it would be a major stress to realize just before the start that you have forgotten something at home.